markCwatson/budgetpals_client/README.md

 This app is my first ever attempt at creating a mobile application, and my first time using Flutter/Dart.
 The state-management architecture is based on the BLoC pattern using `flutter_bloc` ^v8.1.1.

+# Internal testing: TestFlight
+This app is available from Apple for internal testing for registered testers using TestFlight.

 # Demo (Sept 17, 2023)

 Here is a demo of the app running in an iOS simulator connected to the [budgetpals backend](https://github.com/markCwatson/budgetpals).
 First, here is the basic account creation flow where the user enters an email, name, and password.